jluebeck/FaNDOM/README.md

 -  `-a` Path to alignments file in xmap format.
 -  `-o` Output directory for indel finding
 -  `-m` Path to query file in bnx or cmap file format.
 -  `-c` Assemble of reference that is used.
-19 for GRCh37(hg19) and 38 for GRCh38(hg38) and 'nh' for none human references
+19 for GRCh37(hg19) and 38 for GRCh38(hg38) and 'nh' for non-human references
 -  `-g` Gene coordinate directory for human genome
 ```
 python indel_detection_contigs.py -r hg19_DLE.cmap -g Gene_hg19.txt -a Fandom.xmap -o res/indel -c 19 -m query/query.contigs